jresendiz27/EvolutionaryComputing/first/evolutionaryStrategies/README.md

 * (1-x)^4 - (2x+10)^2

 Using (1+1,EE) evolutionary strategies it finds a value, evaluate it, mutate the original value, evaluate the new value and select th best 1000 times.

+It's necessary to run the table.py in order to create the latex file and all the graphics, including all the algorithms.